 Moving Multiple Layers with Smart Distribute

-With Smart Distribute you can equally distribute mulitple layers, horizontally or vertically.
-To do this, select two or more layers and then click and drag on the handle that appears between them.
+With Smart Distribute you can quickly adjust even spacing between multiple layers, horizontally or vertically.
+To do this, select two or more layers, then click and drag on the handle that appears between them.
+If you have layers arranged in a grid, you can adjust the spacing between each layer in a horizontal row, as well as the vertical spacing between rows themselves.